tv2/casparcg-cliptool/README.md

 CasparCG's default config file contains a out-commented version of the `osc` section.
 That section should be moved to be part of the configuration, and of course un-commented.

-In case the config file has removed it for some reason, the `osc` section can also be found below.
+In case the config file has removed the `osc` section for some reason, then it can also be found below.

 The port defined under the `predefined-client` part of the `osc` section should match the port inputed to the [CasparCG Settings](#casparcg-settings)